On the Way to Inbox: Email Authentication and Infrastructure

 Simply because your IP or domain is on a blacklist doesn’t necessarily mean that your deliverability suffers.
 Major mailbox providers use the signals from Spamhaus to determine whether or not they should filter the emails from the sender.

-If you’re interested in knowing if you’ve been blacklisted or not, run a spam test with GlockApps.
+If you’re interested in knowing if you’ve been blacklisted or not, do the IP blacklist check with GlockApps.

-GlockApps will check each of your sender’s IP and your domains (including the domains in the email body and redirects) against 50+ blacklists and show you the listings.
+The GlockApps spam testing tool will check each of your sender’s IP and your domains (including the domains in the email body and redirects) against 50+ blacklists and show you the listings.

 To determine whether or not blacklists impact your deliverability, look at your bounce email messages.
 If a message is blocked due to a listing, the bounce error description will show the messages like below